bdambrosio/llmsearch/README.md

 To run as a gptPlugin (assuming you are a plugin developer) run: python3 main.py

 Note that you will need to edit openapi.yaml and .well-known/ai-plugin.json, as well as setting the corresponding site info in main.py

-This actually starts up a pretty std web server you can actually even call from your browser. lookup openapi.yaml for more on configuration options, I just copy-pasted.
+This actually starts up a pretty std web endpoint you can actually even call from your browser. lookup openapi.yaml for more on configuration options, I just copy-pasted.
+The endpoint returns json with source, url, response, and credibility keys.

 That should do it.